 Learn how to draw a great looking Gold with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Gold.
+By following the simple steps, you too can easily draw a perfect Gold.

 Gold is one of the most expensive, sought-after, and recognizable of the precious metals.